 So in the end, there is not one right choice.
 It depends on your climate, your lifestyle and your home.
 In a perfect world we would have one of each, short of that we are left to make a choice based on your specific needs.

 We chose an ERV for our home based on the humidity reduction and temperature balancing functions.
 This model of ERV also includes HEPA filtration, for ultimate indoor air quality!

 * In my experience, the total, installed price should run about $2000.00

-* More on the HEPA series air exchangers (ERVs) and system set up, next week *
+* More on the HEPA series air exchangers (ERVs) and system set up, in the next technical blog *

 Do you currently have an HRV, ERV, or are you considering one to improve your indoor air quality?
 What are your thoughts, concerns, or questions?
-Hit me up in the comment ssection below…
+Hit me up in the comment section below…

 Join our Facebook Community